 A romantic proposal can start off your engagement with a bang.

-Once you have an idea of your wedding’s price tag, it’s time to settle on your big three.
+Once you know your wedding’s price tag, it’s time to settle on your big three.
 The three most important must-haves on your wedding day.

 More than likely, these will be the categories you spend the most on.
 So it’s important to come to a consensus.